SEP 2025 Cover image

 Activity – Keeping partners informed

-• Description – Email updates detailing progress, outcomes and upcoming activities in the SEP programme; Creation of Environment Matters email newsletter and distribution to all members and senior officers in partner authorities three times a year.
+• Description – Email updates detailing progress, outcomes and upcoming activities in the SEP programme; Creation of Environment Matters email newsletter and distribution to all members and senior officers in partner authorities.

 • SEP 2025 priority – Enabler